All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram / Facebook

+The pitch for SPM is 100% salsa, uninterrupted social dancing.
 That alone makes it stand out.
-A lot of Melbourne Latin nights mix salsa with bachata, timba, reggaeton, or live-band social energy.
-SPM feels more like a salsa social for salsa dancers.
-It often draws a higher-level crowd, and it’s one of the better bets if you want to find people who are comfortable dancing on 2.
+A lot of Melbourne Latin nights mix salsa with bachata, timba, reggaeton, or live-band social energy, adding things like performances, animation, etc. SPM feels more like a salsa social for salsa dancers.
+It draws a more focused crowd, and it’s one of the better bets if you want to find people who are comfortable dancing on 2.

-There’s usually a class or workshop before the social, then the social itself.
+There’s usually a class or workshop before the social (always by guest teachers from other schools), then the social itself.
 Pabb’s music is a big part of the identity of the night — generally salsa-forward, dancer-friendly, and not just whatever Latin tracks happen to be popular.

-If you’re visiting Melbourne and only have one Saturday night to find serious salsa dancers, SPM would be high on my list to check first.
+If you’re visiting Melbourne and only have one Saturday night (or sometimes Sunday) to find serious salsa dancers, SPM would be high on my list to check first.

 Frecuencia